 As you grow in management responsibility, you must look beyond the confines of your department to understand your larger leadership role in supporting and contributing to the organization’s goals.
 This requires both expansive thinking and increased leadership skills to build a collaborative team that is focused on results.
 This executive program provides the strategic mindset and tools for execution to accomplish just that.

-Developing Managerial Effectiveness provides an integrated approach to strategic, financial, and performance management.
-Participants will hone strategic thinking, decision-making, personal leadership, and influence skills while maximizing the use of performance management systems to increase their contribution to organizational growth.
+Developing Managerial Effectiveness provides a highly integrated approach to strategic, financial, and performance management.
+Participants will significantly increase strategic thinking, decision-making, personal leadership, and influence skills while maximizing the use of management systems to increase their contribution to organizational performance and growth.

 Who Should Attend

 This program is designed for individuals who are directly responsible for the performance of a business unit or department.
 It is ideal for those with functional and general management leadership who seek to enhance their effectiveness.
 It will particularly benefit those who've moved from an engineering, scientific, or technical role into general management responsibilities.

 Developing Managerial Effectiveness provides practical knowledge and tools for:

 - Creating and implementing business unit strategy

 - Aligning business unit initiatives with enterprise direction

 - Increasing results in strategy execution through the use of major components of strategic alignment